-DRIVER NAME: EMPLOYMENT START DATE: Task (Complete in Order Listed) Trained/Supervised By (Print Name) Date Additional Notes Review agency policies and procedures (and driver handbook, if applicable) Complete Drug and Alcohol Program required training Note: May not apply to some \$350s Practice wheelchair/device securement Practice driving and riding in an agency vehicle with a trained driver Review pre- and post-trip inspection procedures 1 Complete an RTAP course from Kansas RTAP staff trainer or Kansas approved trainer Neter if you are unable to attend a course before you said driving, us are hastoned 1879 "START" training online before driving unupervised and also take a Kansas RTAP course as soon or a possible.
-Other: Other: - verify that, to my knowledge, as completed th e training tasks listed above.
+Task (Complete in Order Listed) Trained/Supervised By (Print Name) Date Additional Notes Review agency policies and procedures (and driver handbook, if applicable) n a chentra cha hatana si fit Complete Drug and Alcohol Program required training NeterMay not apply to some \$350s Practice wheelchair/device securement · Practice driving and riding in an agency whicle with a trained driver Review pre- and post-trip inspection procedures 1 - Complete an RTAP course from Kanaas RTAP staff trainer or Kansas approved trainer Neter in you are unable to attend a course before you can draug, tuke the National #75% "STAFT training infle before driving incoupervised and also take a tamas RTAP course as soon as possible.
+Other: Other: verify that, to my knowledge,0 har's Name Printed s completed th e training tasks listed above.